onflow/ccf/ccf_specs.md

 For example, Cadence `UInt8` is encoded as CBOR positive integer, Cadence `String` is encoded as CBOR text string, Cadence `Address` is encoded as CBOR byte string, and Cadence struct data is encoded as an array of its raw field data.

+### Cadence Type and TypeValue

+Cadence types and Cadence `TypeValue` are encoded differently.
+They contain different data because they are used differently.

+Cadence types are used to decode Cadence data, so they only contain information needed for decoding.
+For example, composite type's field info is needed to decode composite value.
+However, interface type's field info isn't needed to decode values implementing interface type.

+Cadence `TypeValue` is a Cadence value which provides comprehensive information about a type.
+For example, composite type value and interface type value contain info about both fields and initializers.

+### CCF Specified in CDDL Notation

 ```cddl
 ;CDDL-BEGIN